Your browser does not support the running script, you cannot get a perfect browsing

 Altitude: 3650m | Distance: 60km, about 1.5 hours’ drive

-Thank you for choosing Asia Odyssey Travel for your Tibet tour, and we are always here working for you and hope to see you again for your next trip to China/Asia.
-Safe journey!
+Thank you for choosing Asia Odyssey Travel for Tibet Group Tour.
+We hope to see you on your next journey!

 Attractions